Elizabeth Witmer: 2002 PC leadership campaign and afterward

 She ran in the 2002 PC leadership election to succeed Harris as Tory leader and Premier, but placed fourth on the first ballot and threw her support to the eventual winner, Ernie Eves.
 In April 2002, she was appointed Deputy Premier and Minister of Education.

 The 2003 election saw a significant backlash against the Conservative government.
 Witmer was re-elected in Kitchener—Waterloo defeating Strickland by a reduced margin of 1,501 votes.
 Moreover, she is considered to be one of the few moderates in a caucus dominated by the right-wing of the party.
 She was named as deputy leader of the opposition, and serves as her party's critic on long-term care and women's issues.

 Witmer considered running to succeed Eves in the 2004 PC leadership election, but ultimately supported John Tory's successful candidacy instead.
 Tory re-appointed Witmer as deputy leader.
 Her appointment was considered a notable victory for the centrist wing of the party.
 In the 2007 provincial election, Witmer won re-election by 4,917 votes.

-Witmer again considered running in the 2009 PC leadership election, following the resignation of John Tory, but ultimately she decided to endorse Christine Elliott.

 In 2007, Equal Voice, a non-partisan organization dedicated to improving the status of women in politics, conducted an "Ontario's Greatest Female Premier" contest to name the woman in politics whom respondents felt would make the best Premier of Ontario.
 Witmer won the contest, ahead of political activist Georgina Bencsik and federal Member of Parliament Olivia Chow.

 Resignation and appointment to WSIB

 On April 27, 2012 Witmer announced that she was resigning as an MPP, just seven months after the last election, and had accepted an appointment to head the Workplace Safety & Insurance Board.
 She succeeded Steve Mahoney as chair.
 She revealed in September 2012 that she chose to accept the WSIB position because her husband Cam had recently been diagnosed with cancer.
+She stopped being chair on January 26, 2022.